libertypi/regen/README.md

 # ReGen: Generate Regular Expressions from Words

 ReGen is a Python library for computing regular expressions from a list of strings and regular expressions.
-It expands a list of regexes to a finite set of words, then generates a new regular expression using linear optimization to find the near-shortest result.
+It expands a list of strings and regexes to a finite set of words, then generates a new regular expression using linear optimization to find the near-shortest result.
 The computed regex matches precisely the same words as the input.

 ## Installation

-### From GitHub

 To install ReGen directly from GitHub, run the following command: